CASOS-IDeaS-CMU/Construct-API/README.md

 ## Creating Custom Output

-With custom models, custom outputs are needed to export information in methods not currently supported.
+As with custom models, custom outputs are needed to export information in methods not currently supported.
 An example would be exporting when certain conditions were met, or aggregating data before exporting.
 Custom output operates very similarly to how models are defined.
 Each output must inheriet from the Output class, each output is selected using the output_name string, and the output must be allocated with new and returned by the function.

 ## Custom Media Users

-As with the previous two examples, custom media users must inherit from the media_user sub-class of a Social Media model, allocated using new, and returned by the function.
-The significant difference is a specific social media model and a nodeset iterator from the agent nodeset is used as input.
-Attributes of the agent node then can be used to determine which type of media user should be returned.
-This customization allows developers to create different types of users that can interact on a social media.
-An example would be creating a user that always reposts events from a specific account, or always creates events with the same content.
+When the preprocessor definition "CUSTOM_MEDIA_USERS" is present as it is in Construct_DLL.sln, custom load_users function can be defined.
+These replace the load_users function in the social media models without having to create a new class inherieting from the corresponding models.
+While many methods can be used to instantiate social media users, the default method is using the node attributes for each of the user's corresponding nodes'.
+By creating a class that inheriets from the media_user or default_media_user class contained in a social media model, various functionality can be modified such as targeted behavior when reposting.

 ## Full Manual Construct